matmar10/protractor-cucumber-slices/README.md

 # protractor-cucumber-mink

-Gherkin (cucumber) BDD step library built protractor intended for for testing [Angular](https://angular.io/) apps.
+A gherkin (cucumber) BDD step library built using protractor intended for for testing [Angular](https://angular.io/) apps.

 Uses [protractor-cucumber-framework](https://www.npmjs.com/package/protractor-cucumber-framework) to wire protractor to cucumber.

+Why?
+Because testing is good, but writing your own step library is a dilly of a pickle.

 ## Getting Started